can-lehmann/owlkettle/docs/installation.md

 ## Properly setting up MSYS2 on Windows

-For the Windows OS you'll need the MSYS2 that you can install from their [official website](https://www.msys2.org/).
+You can install owlkettle on Windows using MSYS2.
+Install it from the [official website](https://www.msys2.org/).

-Then, you'll need to use a toolchain with essential binaries as compilers, linkers and the `pkg-config` as well.
+You'll need to use a toolchain which includes essential binaries such as compilers, linkers and `pkg-config`.

-There are some environments provided by the MSYS2, however the `CLANG64` is the recommended one when working with Nim.
+MSYS2 provides multiple environments, however `CLANG64` is the recommended one when working with Nim.

-So, let's start by installing its toolchain first with:
+So, let's start by installing its toolchain:

 ```bash
 $ pacman -Syu mingw-w64-clang-x86_64-toolchain
 ```

-Then add the GTK-4 and LibAdwaita to your environment.
+Then add GTK 4 and libadwaita to your environment.

 ```bash
 $ pacman -S mingw-w64-clang-x86_64-gtk4 mingw-w64-clang-x86_64-libadwaita
 ```

+If you encounter any issues, please check out the troubleshooting steps below.
+Feel free to ask questions about setting up owlkettle with MSYS2 in [this discussion](https://github.com/can-lehmann/owlkettle/discussions/144).

 ### Other environments

-If you're a experienced MSYS2 user, you can also install these packages for other environments as the `MINGW64` and `UCRT64`.
+If you are an experienced MSYS2 user, you can also install these packages inside other environments.

-For the `MINGW64`:
+For the `MINGW64` environment:

 ```bash
 $ pacman -Syu mingw-w64-x86_64-toolchain
 $ pacman -S mingw-w64-x86_64-gtk4 mingw-w64-x86_64-libadwaita
 ```

-For the `UCRT64`:
+For the `UCRT64` environment:

 ```bash
 $ pacman -Syu mingw-w64-ucrt-x86_64-toolchain
 $ pacman -S mingw-w64-ucrt-x86_64-gtk4 mingw-w64-ucrt-x86_64-libadwaita
 ```

-Feel free to ask questions about the MSYS2 setup in [How to properly set-up your MSYS2 #144](https://github.com/can-lehmann/owlkettle/discussions/144).

 ## Troubleshooting